Safety Message for Students Living Off Campus From the New York State University Police

 other by following the safety tips in this message.

-I hope you have the opportunity to safely take advantage of all that the Binghamton
+We hope you have the opportunity to safely take advantage of all that the Binghamton

 area has to offer.